shreepalbishnoi/Inventory-Inefficiencies-Analysis/README.md

 # Inventory Inefficiencies Analysis using Advanced SQL
+This project analyzes inventory inefficiencies in a retail supply chain using **advanced SQL techniques**.
+It focuses on identifying key operational bottlenecks such as stockouts, overstocking, poor demand forecasting, and slow-moving inventory.

 The system is built using a **data warehouse approach (star schema)** and derives actionable insights through **analytical SQL queries and KPI dashboards**.